 A second challenge that emerged for farmers during the early years of dissemination was Napier stunt disease, which caused plants to become yellow and shrivelled.
-In research funded by the McKnight Foundation and carried out in partnership with long-term collaborators Rothamsted Research and the Kenya Agricultural Research Institute, the icipe scientists traced the cause of the disease to a phytoplasma bacteria transmitted by a leaf hopper.
+In research funded by the McKnight Foundation and carried out in partnership with long-term collaborators Rothamsted Research and the Kenya Agricultural Research Institute (now the Kenya Agricultural and Livestock Research Organisation, KALRO), icipe scientists traced the cause of the disease to a phytoplasma bacteria transmitted by a leaf hopper.
 Tracing the cause meant they could screen varieties of Napier for disease resistance.
-In 2012, three resistant varieties were tested by farmers in a multilocation trial and, by 2013, two of these had been selected and specimen plants were being split and distributed by farmer-teachers and field workers to gradually replenish affected border crops.
+In 2012, three resistant varieties were tested by farmers in a multi- location trial and, by 2013, two of these had been selected and specimen plants were being split and distributed by farmer-teachers and field workers to gradually replenish affected border crops.
+The new varieties 'Ouma 2', 'Phanice', 'South Africa' and 'Wanga' are now available to farmers.

-A third and on-going challenge touches on the steady demand for seed to get new farmers started with push-pull and support early adopters in expanding and diversifying their push-pull plots.
+A third and ongoing challenge touches on the steady demand for seed to get new farmers started with push-pull and support early adopters in expanding and diversifying their push-pull plots.
 Initially, the rapid spread of push-pull in Kenya led to a shortage of desmodium seed.
 A seed multiplication project tested the agronomic conditions and management practices needed to plant desmodium bulking plots and process and harvest the seed.
-For the last ten years, some farmers - particularly farmer-teachers - have grown seed this way for their own use and for sharing with neighbours.
-But in order to be sold on the open market, seed must be certified, and grown in a single stand rather than as an intercrop.
+For more than 15 years, some farmers - particularly farmer-teachers - have grown seed this way for their own use and for sharing with neighbours.